ToniWonKanobi/theoveranalyzed.net/posts/2015/2/24/pebble-time-awesome-smartwatch-no-compromises.md

 @@ Date=2015-02-24 07:53
 @@ Link=https://www.kickstarter.com/projects/597507018/pebble-time-awesome-smartwatch-no-compromises
 @@ Description=Pebble is back with their next Kickstater, and it's already funded.
-@@ Tags=Pebble, Pebble Time, smartwatches, Apple Watch
+@@ Tags=Pebble, Pebble Time, smartwatches, watches, Apple Watch, Kickstarter

 Smart of them to get on this before April, when *it* [launches][9to5mac].